 Trap target flight

 A target should be set so that when thrown from the straightaway position it reaches a height of between 9 to 10 feet when measured at a distance of 30 feet from the center point of the trap house.
-The target should then fly and then land at a distance between 49 feet to 50 feet – but no further than 51 feet.
+The target should then fly and then land at a distance between 49 yards to 50 yards – but no further than 51 yards.
 Distance measurements should be on level ground during still air.

 If using a radar speed gun to set targets, a speed of 42mph at a target height of 9 feet to 10 feet (measured 30 feet out from the trap house center) should reach the desired distance.